vectordotdev/vector/website/docs/reference/sinks/loki.md

 ### remove_timestamp

 If this is set to `true` then the timestamp will be removed from the event.
-This isuseful because loki uses the timestamp to index the event.
+This is useful because loki uses the timestamp to index the event.

 </Field>